By: Leighton J. Wolffe

 In one form or another, consumers are directly exposed to these complex energy market dynamics.
 In the wholesale and retail markets there are structures in place to manage and regulate the relationships and financial transactions between the market participants and the consumers.
 While complicated, they follow similar practices as stock market and financial trading operations between sellers and buyers – in this case the commodity of electricity.
 The retailer energy provider serves as the broker, or intermediary between the power sources and the consumer.
 This role has evolved along with the markets so the consumer can actually sell back unused power to the energy market.
 Bernhard’s Connect® Platform is the enabling technology to make this happen.

-Bernhard Connect® is Bernhard’s proprietary, cloud-based platform for automatic fault detection, measurement and verification, and continuous data collection and archival.
+Bernhard Connect® is Bernhard’s cloud-based platform for automatic fault detection, measurement and verification, and continuous data collection and archival.
 The platform provides advanced levels of monitoring and energy management control, pushing the boundaries of existing traditional applications.

 New Business Models – New Demand Management Technologies